photo of Kevis Sagis

 B.S.
 ASE 1988, The University of Texas at Austin

 Sagis has been awarded the Lockheed Martin Mission Success Award and has received recognition and awards from NASA for innovations on trajectory simulation.
-His achievements have been featured numerous times in Aviation Week and Space Technology and he holds multiple patents from the U.S. Patent and Trademark Office.
+His achievements have been featured numerous times in Aviation Week and Space Technology and he holds multiple patents from the US Patent and Trademark Office.

 Outside of work, Sagis is the founder of Paragon Labs and has led various NewSpace (Space 2.0) efforts such as building a Vertical Takeoff, Vertical Lander (VTVL) and competing in the Xprize Lunar Lander Challenge.
+Kevin mentors the UT Texas Rocket Engineering Lab (TREL) and also created / funded a scholarship for students in TREL with demonstrated financial need.
+In addition to his active involvement with TREL, he has provided highly specialized ground support equipment to numerous universities’ space launch efforts and also founded a 501(c)(3) non-profit to provide hands-on aerospace learning opportunities to students of all ages.